clemyan/sisyphus-retry/README.md

 #### `.waiting(fn)`

 This sets a function to calculate the wait time.
-The function is called with the attempt number that just failed, with the initial attempt being the 0<sup>th</sup> attempt, and returns the number of milliseconds before it should retry the task.
+The function is called with the attempt number that just failed, with the initial attempt being the 0<sup>th</sup> attempt, and should return the number of milliseconds to wait before the next attempt.

 ```javascript
 // Constant wait time